orbkit/orbkit/doc/gridbased/lowlevel.rst

 Initializing the Grid
 ---------------------

-The ``orbkit.grid`` module organizes all grid related features of orbkit, of which some will be discussed in this section.
+The ``orbkit.grid`` module organizes all grid related features of ORBKIT, of which some will be discussed in this section.

 If you want to initialize a standard regular (vector) grid you have to